 - Thomas Cornell Academy, 15 St. Marys Street

 - Yonkers Middle High School, 150 Rockland Avenue

-Mayor Mike Spano announced the city is partnering with Yonkers Public Schools and local community-based organizations in opening Health Care Providers/First Responders childcare centers to accommodate students ages 4 through 12 who are the children of essential service providers who are working to battle the COVID-19 pandemic.
+Health Care Providers/First Responders childcare centers are available to students ages 4 through 12 who are the children of essential service providers who are working to battle the COVID-19 pandemic.